-“Barry gave me the most honest advice that I will cherish forever,” says Lizette, who is now a video board crew member for the Los Angeles Angels.
+“Barry gave me the most honest advice that I will cherish forever,” says Lizette, who is now a video board crew member for the Los Angeles Angels and also a video production and tech assistant with the L.A.
+Dodgers, L.A.
+Galaxy and Anaheim Ducks.
 “He said to always be hungry, meaning never be afraid to ask questions, always crave more from your experiences, and most importantly never be afraid to fight for what you want.”

 Both Tompkins and Brad Van Alstyne, former chair of Communication and Media Studies, opened a window of possibilities and opportunities for students that builds confidence and connections.

 “Without Barry I would not have been giving this opportunity to work for such an amazing organization as the Giants,” Lizette says.

 Van Alstyne teaches students to be dynamic and to present themselves well – skills that prepare them to succeed beyond the classroom, notes Brian, who worked in the Giant’s Partnerships and Business Development Department.